jamesmcm/vopono/README.md

 vopono includes built-in killswitches for both Wireguard and OpenVPN.

-Currently only Mullvad, TigerVPN, ProtonVPN and PrivateInternetAccess are supported directly, with custom configuration files also supported with the `--custom` argument.
+Currently Mullvad, MozillaVPN, TigerVPN, ProtonVPN and PrivateInternetAccess are supported directly, with custom configuration files also supported with the `--custom` argument.